-The Ostrobothnian Museum is located in Marianpuisto, approximately a 15-minute walk from Vaasa Market Square.
+The Ostrobothnian Museum is located approximately a 15-minute walk from Vaasa Market Square.
 The museum was established in 1895.
 It offers experiences, information, and stimuli from the fields of cultural history, local history, natural sciences, and art.

-There are three long-term exhibitions based on collections.
-The Terranova exhibition showcases the nature and world heritage of the Kvarken Archipelago.
-Vaasa 400 narrates the history of the city of Vaasa, from its foundation to the 1920s, including the rich folk art and archipelago culture of the Ostrobothnia region.
-The Hedman Floor exhibits Finnish and foreign silverware, ceramics, antique objects, and fine art.
-Additionally, the museum hosts 3-5 temporary exhibitions annually
+• Vaasa 400 narrates the history of the city of Vaasa, from its foundation to the 1920s, including the rich folk art and archipelago culture of the Ostrobothnia region.

 At the museum's café Nova, you can enjoy coffee, tea, refreshments, and small sweets.
-The café is open during the museum's opening hours.
-It's also possible to organise events at the café with separately arranged catering

 Address